Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

 Go for these feta cheese substitutes!

 A great addition to your salad with its mildly salty taste.
 A great filling for your pastry due to its creamy and crumbly texture.
 A fabulous garnish to your veggies and meats, to add some tanginess and flavor.
-A delicious topping for omelettes, pizzas, pastas, fries, and even a burger.
+A delicious topping for omelettes, pizzas, pasta, fries, and even a burger.
 A surprising topping to your fish and shrimp, making them bubble and extra flavorsome.
-There are so many ways in which feta cheese can be the perfect cheese for your dishes.
+There are so many ways in which feta cheese can be the perfect cheese for your dishes, including the famous Greek saganaki.

 While feta means slice in Greek (coming from the Italian word fetta) there are many people who wouldn’t even want the tiniest slice of this cheese.
 If you have an aversion to feta’s strong flavor or maybe you simply don’t have any left in the fridge and you’re wondering what could replace it, or maybe you’ve gone vegan, there are plenty of ways to get around a recipe!
 Try these amazing, finger-licking feta cheese substitutes!